-Section 1.3 - Term of the Evidence of Coverage
+Section 1.3 Legal information about the Evidence of Coverage

-This Evidence of Coverage explains what our plan covers, in addition to your enrollment form, our 2025 Comprehensive Formulary, and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
+This Evidence of Coverage is part of our contract with you about how we cover your care.
+Other parts of this contract include your enrollment form, our 2025 Comprehensive Formulary, and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
 These notices are sometimes called riders or amendments.